Okuuu/TimeColor/README.md

 # TimeColor
-⏲️ A clock that display the time in hexadecimal color (in the format "#hhmmss")
+⏲️ A clock that display the time in hexadecimal color (in the format "#hhmmss") or in rgb color (in the format "rgba(hh,mm,ss,1.0)")

 A demo is avaible on [gh-pages](https://okuuu.github.io/TimeColor/)
 ## Technical Information